 Extremely high air temperatures raise ozone levels and other air pollutants, aggravating cardiovascular and respiratory disease.
 This contributes critically to deaths, particularly among older adults with respiratory and cardiovascular diseases.

-Pollen and other aeroallergen levels can trigger asthma, and if the temperature continues to rise, then expectedly, this burden will worsen the situation.
+Pollen and other aeroallergens can trigger asthma, and if the temperature continues to rise, then, expectedly, this burden will worsen the situation.

-Heat strokes are another concern that implicates extreme heat.
+Heat stroke is another concern associated with extreme heat.
 It’s a life-threatening condition that may result in brain damage, and the worst is death if the body is not cooled quickly.

-Be alarmed if symptoms of headaches, dizziness, strong rapid pulse, hot, dry red skin, confusion, high body temperature above 103°F, nausea, and unconsciousness persist.
+Be alarmed if symptoms of headaches, dizziness, a strong, rapid pulse, hot, dry, red skin, confusion, a high body temperature above 103°F, nausea, and unconsciousness persist.

 Extinction of Wildlife Habitat

-According to experts, if the global warming trend continues at its current rate, one-fourth of Earth’s species will be extinct, as predicted by 2050.
+According to experts, if the global warming trend continues at its current rate, one-fourth of Earth’s species will be extinct by 2050, as predicted.

-Because of the rising temperature and changing precipitation patterns, our oceans, where our plants grow, are changing and encouraging the production of species that impact the natural ocean habitat.
+Because of rising temperatures and changing precipitation patterns, our oceans, where our plants grow, are changing, encouraging the proliferation of species that impact the natural ocean habitat.
 When habitats shift, the wildlife quickly adjusts to the changing environment.

-With this, wildlife species go separate ways to survive, and humans inevitably feel the impact.
+With this, wildlife species go their separate ways to survive, and humans inevitably feel the impact.

 Rising temperatures and unpredictable weather patterns are likely the greatest causes of species extinction.
 Many endangered species live in areas that will be severely affected by climate change, which occurs too suddenly for many species to adapt.